SheltonLiu-N/SheltonLiu-N.github.io/_pages/about.md

 (<sup>*</sup> represents equal contribution)
 <ul>
     <li>
-        [2025-05] &nbsp;🎉🎉 Our <a href="https://eddyluo1232.github.io/JailBreakV28K/" target="_blank">paper</a> about benchmarking VLMs robustness against jailbreak attacks is <span style="color:red">honored to be awarded</span> by the <a href="https://www.mlsafety.org/safebench/winners" target="_blank">SafeBench competition</a>!, thanks for all of my collaborators, thank you the Center for AI Safety. <br>
+        [2025-05] &nbsp;🎉🎉 Our <a href="https://eddyluo1232.github.io/JailBreakV28K/" target="_blank">paper</a> on benchmarking the robustness of VLMs against jailbreak attacks is <span style="color:red">honored to be awarded</span> by the <a href="https://www.mlsafety.org/safebench/winners" target="_blank">SafeBench competition</a>!
+Huge thanks to all my collaborators and to the Center for AI Safety. <br>
     </li>
     <li>
         [2025-05] <span style="color:red">One paper is accepted by ICML 2025</span>, thanks for all of my collaborators. <br>